ColOfAbRiX/figlet4s/README.md

 # Figlet4s

-This is a library implementation of [FIGlet](http://www.figlet.org/) in pure Scala, with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.
+Figlet4s is a an open source library implementation of [FIGlet](http://www.figlet.org/) in pure Scala, with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.

 > FIGlet is a computer program that generates text banners, in a variety of typefaces, composed of
 > letters made up of conglomerations of smaller ASCII characters (see ASCII art).
 The name derives